 We now use our calibrated detection approach to identify cases of differentiation using measurement study of production networks.
 For each network, we focus on detection for a set of popular apps that we expect might be subject to differentiation: streaming audio and video (high bandwidth) and voice/video calling (competes with carrier's line of business).
-The data from these experiments was collected between January and May 2015.
+The data from these experiments was initially collected between January and May 2015.
+We then repeated the experiments in August 2015, after the new FCC rules prohibiting differentiation took effect.